stanwood/Cocoa_Pods_Specs/README.md

 ## STWFeaturesKit

-This SDK should include feature we can reuse.
+This SDK should include features we can reuse.
 For example, some of the features we have on **7NXT**, are:

 * Custom Sidebar/Drawer
 * NoNetwork Handler [:thanks: @szab ;)]